 As fluid build-up progresses, your ultrasound findings will progress from multiple B-lines, confluent B-lines, subpleural consolidation, the shred sign, to a dense consolidation.
 Once the air is completely gone from the lung and replaced with fluid this will result in an echogenic structure on ultrasound similar to echogenicity of the liver.
 This is termed “hepatization of the lung.”

-Here are examples of subpleural consolidation:
+Here is an example of subpleural consolidation:

 The Shred sign